-Many studies have investigated the effects of expected performance, expected effort, social influence, and facilitating conditions on the attitude, acceptance, and use of augmented reality technology, highlighting the importance of this technology (Cossich et al., 2023; Frevel et al., 2022; Joshi, 2019; Pascoal & Guerreiro, 2017; Sawan et al., 2021; Soltani & Morice, 2020; Zollmann et al., 2019).
-In her research titled "AR in Sports and Physical Education," Zhang & Huang (2023) demonstrated that educational materials based on AR outperform video-based materials, particularly in enhancing the learning outcomes of challenging motor skills.
-Doskarayey et al. (2023), in a research paper titled "development of AR games with computer vision to increase motivation for sports," asserts that AR games that integrate computer vision and artificial intelligence have emerged as a potential tool to boost motivation for sports participation.
-Frevel et al. (2022), in a prospective study titled "the impact of technology on sports - a prospective study," asserts that the rapid advancement of augmented reality technology and its integration into the sports industry will enhance how athletes train and compete, along with other similar advancements.
+Many studies have investigated the effects of expected performance, expected effort, social influence, and facilitating conditions on the attitude, acceptance, and use of augmented reality technology, highlighting the importance of this technology (Cossich et al., 2023; Frevel et al., 2022; Joshi, 2019; Pascoal & Guerreiro, 2017; Sawan et al., 2020; Soltani & Morice, 2020; Zollmann et al., 2019).
+In her research titled "Augmented Reality in Sports and Physical Education," Zhang demonstrated that educational materials based on augmented reality outperform video-based materials, particularly in enhancing the learning outcomes of challenging motor skills (Zhang & Huang, 2023).
+Bauyrzhan Doskarayev, in a research paper titled "Development of Augmented Reality Games with Computer Vision to Increase Motivation for Sports," asserts that Augmented Reality (AR) games that integrate computer vision and artificial intelligence have emerged as a potential tool to boost motivation for sports participation (Doskarayev et al., 2023).
+Nicolas Freve, in a prospective study titled "The Impact of Technology on Sports - A Prospective Study," asserts that the rapid advancement of augmented reality technology and its integration into the sports industry will enhance how athletes train and compete, along with other similar advancements.
 Sports managers are expected to lead sports organizations and guide sports consumers' engagement and involvement with sports (Frevel et al., 2022).

-In another research titled "Acceptance of Virtual Reality Head-Mounted Displays by Athletes to Enhance Sports Performance," Mascret et al. (2022) asserts that athletes' acceptance of augmented reality technology increases the likelihood of its utilization across various sports and skill levels.
+In another research titled "Acceptance of Virtual Reality Head-Mounted Displays by Athletes to Enhance Sports Performance," Nicholas Muskert asserts that athletes' acceptance of augmented reality technology increases the likelihood of its utilization across various sports and skill levels.
 This technology enables athletes to leverage its full benefits to enhance their sports performance.
 Additionally, personalized interventions tailored to athletes' specific needs can be implemented for those who may prefer not to incorporate this technology into their training routine (Mascret et al., 2022).
-Yu et al. (2023) demonstrated that engaging in physical exercises with AR can enhance physical performance in post-surgery patients.
+Jaeho Yu demonstrated that engaging in physical exercises with augmented reality (AR) can enhance physical performance in post-surgery patients.
 This technology can offer crucial motivation to sustain the activity through real-time feedback, fostering a conducive environment for creating sports (Yu et al., 2023).
-In a 2019 research study titled " UTAUT to Investigate the Intention to Use Physical Activity Programs," Aulu's findings indicate a semantically solid relationship between the four indicators of expected performance, expected effort, social influence, and conditions facilitating attitude, behavioral intention, and the utilization of augmented reality technology (Liu et al., 2019).
-In a study by Thérouanne et al. (2023) on women's postbariatric surgery, the aim was to explore the acceptability of technology-based physical activity interventions through qualitative analysis utilizing the theory of acceptance and use of technology.
-He suggests that due to the strong semantic relationship among the UTAUT indicators, it can be argued that this theory is a suitable theoretical framework for technology acceptance in physical activity (Thérouanne et al., 2023).
+In a 2019 research study titled "Using the Unified Theory of Acceptance and Use of Technology (UTAUT) to Investigate the Intention to Use Physical Activity Programs," Aulu's findings indicate a strong semantic relationship between the four indicators of expected performance, expected effort, social influence, and conditions facilitating attitude, behavioral intention, and the utilization of augmented reality technology (Liu et al., 2019).
+In a study conducted by Pierre Thérouanne on women post-bariatric surgery, the aim was to explore the acceptability of technology-based physical activity interventions through qualitative analysis utilizing the Theory of Acceptance and Use of Technology.
+He suggests that due to the strong semantic relationship among the Unified Theory of Acceptance indicators, it can be argued that this theory serves as a suitable theoretical framework for technology acceptance in physical activity (Thérouanne et al., 2023).